live-clones/recalbox/TESTING.md

   - [ ] Regular protected wifi (PSK)
   - [ ] Open SSID (passwordless)
 - [ ] Test 2 letters extentions (.md / .st)
+- [ ] Test OpenJVS start only when /dev/ttyUSB0 device is plugged

 ## [7.3.1]
 - [ ] Bumped libretro core Genesis-Plus-GX.
 Check core works on all boards.
 No loss of fps, even on pizero (#1994)